agnesedaff/Implicit_obj_completion/README.md

 return words in metonymic relation to the GS, replicating the mechanism of _semantic coercion_ (Pustejovsky and Jezek, 2008), and possess limited sensitivity to linguistic boundaries in the explicitation of _Shadow Arguments_.

+It also contains the material for our paper presented at CliC-it 2023:

+Daffara, Agnese e Jezek, Elisabetta (2023).
+Towards an Italian Corpus for Implicit Object Completion.
+In _Proceedings of the ninth Italian Conference on Computational Linguistics CliC-it 2023_, Venice, Italy. https://ceur-ws.org/Vol-3596/paper19.pdf